ympbyc/Pasta/README.md

  '----------------'  '----------------'  '----------------'  '----------------'  '----------------'
 ```

-Pasta is an extremely lightweight (53 lines - uncompressed) GUI programming framework for JavaScript.
+Pasta is an extremely lightweight (53 lines - uncompressed) MVC-like framework for JavaScript.
 Pasta is designed to work best with non-browser platforms such as Titanium mobile but can easily be adapted for browsers, too.

 Features
 --------